gannondigital/dungeon-crawler-prototype/readme.md

 * combat rules!
 * soundtrack and sound effects

+## Play online!
+See the prototype in action at http://gannondigital.github.io/dungeon-crawler-prototype/.
+Again, not super interesting from a gameplay POV.

 ## License

 No license is given to use or reproduce this code for any purpose.
 If you are interested in using this package or some part of it, please contact me.